fulcrumgenomics/fgbio/tools/develop/ExtractIlluminaRunInfo.md

 3. `instrument_name`: the instrument name.
 4. `run_date`: the date of the sequencing run.
-5. `read_structure`: the description of the logical structure of cycles within the sequencing run, including which cycles correspond to sample barcodes, molecular barcodes, template bases, and bases that should be skipped.
+5. `read_structure`: the description of the logical structure of cycles within the sequencing run, including which cycles correspond to sample barcodes, molecular barcodes, cell barcodes, template bases, and bases that should be skipped.
 6. `number_of_lanes`: the number of lanes in the flowcell.

 ## Arguments